March 27th, 2023

 “We can take over from here, Echo.
 Go see Nora about this.”
 Alma said.

 “See Nora about this.”
 Echo sighed.
 She hated to leave, and she knew this was just another attempt to separate her from the greenhouse.
-Now, at least, they had a somewhat more reasonable excuse at least.
+Now, at least, they had a somewhat more reasonable excuse.
 Still, she relented and left after finishing what work she could.
 They still needed her for some of the more far-gone cases of replanting.
 She could offer some of her own energy to the plants to spur growth and revitalize them, but she couldn’t make dead plants come back to life.

 Though she did largely menial work, Echo’s capacity for power wasn’t to be underestimated.
 If she concentrated and thought hard she could have every inch of the greenhouse from floor to ceiling covered in thick plant growth.
 But without soil and nutrients to keep them going that kind of energy expenditure would leave her exhausted and the plants would die soon after.